vshenoyTT/vit/newvit.md

 ## 2. Vision Transformer Architecture

 This is a step-by-step walkthrough of the ViT encoder implementation in TT-NN on Grayskull.
-The diagram below summarizes all of these steps in a flow chart.
+The diagram below summarizes all of these steps in a flow chart, which is examined in smaller pieces below.

 ![laynorm](images/diagram.png)